Saturday, December 24, 2011

 We're not alone

+As soon as we registered and introduced ourselves on the dutch Transalp club forum, we got a response of two people also planning a worldtrip.
 Yesterday we paid a visit to get some more information on the bike modifications they did.
 A pretty informative and entertaining evening.
 Before we knew it, it was 22:45 already.
-Time sure flies, when you're having fun.
+Time sure flies, when you're having f...

 Tuesday, November 29, 2011